Strategic Approach to International Chemicals Management: International Conference on Chemicals Management

 The International Conference on Chemicals Management (ICCM) undertakes periodic reviews of SAICM.

 The first session (ICCM 1) was held in Dubai, United Arab Emirates, from 4–6 February 2006, finalized and adopted SAICM.

-The second session (ICCM 2) was held in Geneva, Switzerland, 11–15 May 2009 and undertook the first periodic review of SAICM's implementation.
+The second session (ICCM 2) was held in Geneva, Switzerland, on 11–15 May 2009 and undertook the first periodic review of SAICM's implementation.

 The third session (ICCM 3) was held in Nairobi, Kenya, 17–21 September 2012 and reviewed progress in the implementation of SAICM with tangible data on 20 indicators of progress adopted at ICCM2, addressed emerging policy issues and adopted the Health Sector Strategy.

 The fourth session (ICCM 4) was held in Geneva, Switzerland, from 28 September to 2 October 2015.
-The overall orientation and guidance towards the achievement of the 2020 goal is the strategic policy outcome of ICCM4, setting the stage for action to 2020.
-ICCM4 was also reviewed implementation aspects of emerging policy issues and other issues of concern, considered the Sustainable Development Goals, discussed sound management of chemicals and waste beyond 2020, and reviewed the proposed activities.
+The overall orientation and guidance towards the achievement of the 2020 goal is the strategic policy outcome of ICCM4, setting the stage for action in 2020.
+ICCM4 also reviewed implementation aspects of emerging policy issues and other issues of concern, considered the Sustainable Development Goals, discussed sound management of chemicals and waste beyond 2020, and reviewed the proposed activities.

-ICCM4, through resolution IV/4, initiated an intersessional process to prepare recommendations regarding the Strategic Approach and the sound management of chemicals and waste beyond 2020.
+ICCM4, through resolution IV/4, initiated an inter-sessional process to prepare recommendations regarding the Strategic Approach and the sound management of chemicals and waste beyond 2020.
 The First meeting of the intersessional process considering the Strategic Approach and the sound management of chemicals and waste beyond 2020 was held in Brasilia, Brazil, from 7 to 9 February 2017.

-The fifth session of the International Conference on Chemicals Management is scheduled to be held in Bonn, Germany, 25 - 29 September 2023.
+The fifth session of the International Conference on Chemicals Management is scheduled to be held in Bonn, Germany, on 25 - 29 September 2023.

-Emerging Policy issues and Other Issues of Concern
+Emerging Policy Issues and Other Issues of Concern

 The ICCM provides a platform to call for appropriate action on emerging policy issues (EPI) as they arise and to forge consensus on priorities for cooperative action.
 So far, resolutions have been adopted on the following issues: